Fiserv/Commerce-Hub/docs/Resources/Master-Data/Gateway-Response.md

 ## Overview

-The Gateway Response contains the response parameters from the Commerce Hub for any successful or unsuccessful transaction.
+The Gateway Response contains the response parameters from Commerce Hub for any successful or unsuccessful transaction.

 #### Component: gatewayResponse